top of page

 - Only 5000 Super specialist Cardiologists.

-The addition of even 200 Cath labs every year is not enough to deal with the newly added Cardiac Patients (Heart Patients).
+Adding even 200 Cath labs yearly is insufficient to deal with the newly added Cardiac Patients (Heart Patients).

 There is an increasing gap between the demand and supply in managing Heart ailments (including Coronary Artery Diseases) because of the following reasons: